Prediction and Prevention of Disproportionally Dominant Agents in Complex Networks: Model Definition Regime Characterization

 \subsection{The fit-get-richer (FGR) and the winner-takes-all (WTA) regimes}

-The growth mechanism embodied in expression (\ref{eq:micro_equations_formal}) gives rise to two distinct asymptotic regimes: the fit-get-richer (FGR) and the winner-takes-all (WTA).
+As shown in the SI, \eqref{eq:micro_equations_formal} gives rise to two distinct asymptotic regimes: the fit-get-richer (FGR) and the winner-takes-all (WTA).
 In the later, the system is largely dependent and controlled by just a few agents.
-This regime is analogous to a Bose-Einstein condensate in statistical quantum mechanics \cite{Bianconi2001,YukaSor12} and the dominant agents are known as `dragon-kings' in socio-economics \cite{Sornette2012a} and complex systems \cite{SorDK09}.
-The notion of disproportional dominance manifests in the node degree of those agents (representing their influence/importance/wealth/\ldots).
-This is made rigorous as follows: there exists at least one node $n_{DK}$ whose degree $k_{DK}$ does not decay to zero relative to the total number of edges $\mathcal{E}$ in the limit of infinite system size.
-Since $\mathcal{E} \sim (1-c) t$, this means that $\lim_{t \to \infty} k_{DK} / t > 0$ i.e. agent DK's number of connections scales linearly with the system size.
-Even as the system grows to infinity, a finite fraction of links is controlled by those agents.
-The influence of such a node is felt in the entire system no matter what the total size of the network (Figure \ref{fig:phase_diagram}(a)).
-From a stability point of view, the system is then strongly reliant on a few nodes, and might collapse if those fail.
-From an economic point of view, the dominance of these agents does not vanish as the economy grows.
-Instead, their actions affect the entire economy, reminiscent of the companies mentioned in the introduction.
+This regime is analogous to a Bose-Einstein condensate in statistical quantum mechanics \cite{Bianconi2001,YukaSor12} and the dominant agents are known as `dragon-kings' in socio-economic \cite{Sornette2012a} and complex systems \cite{Sornette2009}.
+The notion of disproportional dominance manifests itself in the number of connections of those agents (representing their influence/importance/wealth/\ldots).
+This is made rigorous as follows: there exists at least one agent $a_{DK}$ whose ratio of its degree $k_{DK}$ to the total number of connections does not decay to zero in the limit of infinite system size.
+In other words, even as the system grows to infinity, a non-zero fraction of connections is controlled by $a_{DK}$.
+The influence of such an agent is felt in the entire system no matter what the total size of the network (Figure \ref{fig:phase_diagram}(a)).
+From a stability point of view, the system is then strongly reliant on a few agents, and might collapse if those fail.
+From an economic point of view, any action of such an agent affects the entire economy, reminiscent of the companies mentioned in the introduction.